jonyeezs/PiggyMonitor/src/client/app/widgets/edi-table/README.md

-editable  | allow for items to be editable creatable | allow adding of new items deletable | allow deletion of items multable  | allow multiple selection
+editable  | allow for items to be editable creatable | allow adding of new items deletable | allow deletion of items multable  | allow multiple selection.
+When selections are updated `on-item-updated` returns a list of the selected items.

 By default, they are all disabled.